 This course examines the history of the United States between 1850 and the present and its relationship with the world.
 During this period, the United States came to play an increasing role on the global stage after its civil war, most notably through imperialism, the global depression, two world wars, and the Cold War.
 This course pays particular attention to world historical themes that marked the period, including industrialization, population growth, citizenship, science and technology, urbanization and suburbanization, and the exploitation of natural resources (most notably, the impact of the increasing reliance on petroleum after 1900).
 By placing America within the world, we seek to question ideas such about U.S. exceptionalism and the historical roots of U.S. hegemony, as well as more generally the utility of nationals histories.
 Finally, this course seeks to incorporate the study of culture, race, class, and gender into a new globalized U.S. history.
-Terms Offered: FI structures, trade and other economic activities, communication and interactions with others, and the collapse of the civilization will be discussed.
+Terms Offered: Fl